 99 Gansevoort Street / Website

 For those curious to explore America's art scene, reserve your tickets online and stop by this hip downtown location.
-Among the latest exhibitions, the museum feautures "Agnes Pelton: Desert Transcendentalist" and "Order and Ornament: Lichtenstein's Entablatures."
+Among the latest exhibitions, the museum features In the Balance: Between Painting and Sculpture, 1965–1985, and Edward Hopper’s New York.

 1071 Fifth ave. / Website

 No virtual experience can truly replicate this gem's magnificent architecture.
-Visit the avant-guarde Guggenheim in person and feed your creative senses with its radical art and unorthodox interior.
+Visit the avant-garde Guggenheim in person and feed your creative senses with its radical art and unorthodox interior.

 439 W 15th Street / Website

-This novel hotspot is like no other in terms of its submersive digital experience.
+This novel hotspot is like no other in terms of its immersive digital experience.
 Step inside and dive into the otherworldly display of lights.
-On view now, the "Celestial" show is inspired by Pantone's 2020 Color of the Year, Classic Blue.
-Stressful times call for reflection and pause; this space will distract you from world's troubles and soothe you spirits with enchanting sights.
+On view now, the "MAGENTAVERSE" show is inspired by Pantone's 2023 Color of the Year, Viva Magenta.
+Stressful times call for reflection and pause; this space will distract you from the world's troubles and soothe your spirits with enchanting sights.

 Intrepid Sea, Air & Space Museum